Exploring the role of Leggett-Garg inequality for quantum cryptography

+A few points need to be mentioned here.
+First, the temporal correlations present in LGI are less monogamous than their spatial counterparts in BI in that the right hand side of Eq. (\ref{eq:mon}) can exceed 4.
+As we have explained earlier, this makes the LG protocol less secure than the CHSH protocol, highlighting a basic difference between the spatial and temporal correlations.
+Second, in the LG-BB84 protocol proposed here, the tolerable error rate depends on the combined LGI and the BB84 data, while the scheme in itself may be considered as the prepare-and-measure version of E91 protocol.

-Finally, it needs to be mentioned that in the DI scenario we consider, two key assumptions are that there are no state transmissions of cheat states and that devices are memoryless.
-Note that if the former assumption is given up, then the security can be proved in the semi-device-independent scenario \cite{PB11x} where the dimensionality of the transmitted state is bounded from above using dimension witnesses \cite{GBH+10,*HGM+12,*BQB14}.
-If the latter assumption is not made, then memory attacks are possible in which devices are procured from malicious suppliers so that they may reveal information about inputs and outcomes of earlier runs through the public communication channel used in the subsequent runs \cite{BCK12}.
-Further studies in order to explore the extensions of our present scheme to such type of situations involving more general attacks seem to have the potential to yield fruitful results. \acknowledgments
+Note that in the DI scenario that has been considered, it is assumed that there are no state transmissions of cheat states and that devices are memoryless.
+If the former assumption is given up, then the security can be proven in the semi-device-independent scenario \cite{PawB11}, where the dimensionality of the transmitted state is bounded from above using dimension witnesses \cite{GBH+10, HGM+12}.
+If the latter assumption is not made, then memory attacks can occur in which devices procured from adversarial suppliers may reveal information about inputs and outcomes of earlier runs through the public communication channel used in the subsequent runs \cite{BCK12}.
+Against such general attacks, DI security can be proven\cite{MAS06,QFL+07} provided errors are less than 2\%\cite{VV12}.
+On the other hand, since our work initiates an entirely new direction of study by exploiting LGI, in order to illustrate its efficacy, we have used, to begin with, a specific typical and widely discussed device attack (AGM Attack).
+Subsequently, this paper will be followed by sequel works pursuing the extension of this type of novel scheme towards making it secure against more general attacks in the DI scenario.